isaac-sim/OmniIsaacGymEnvs/README.md

 #### A Note on the Startup Time of the Simulation

-Some of the examples could take a few minutes to load because the startup time linearly scales based on the number of environments.
-The startup time will be optimized in the next release.
+Some of the examples could take a few minutes to load because the startup time scales based on the number of environments.
+The startup time will continually be optimized in future releases.

 ### Loading trained models // Checkpoints